kimmanis/LaunchPage/README.md

 # LaunchPage
-**This is a quick and easy landing page that allows visitors to sign up for a pre-released product, share a custom URL and track how many invites they generated.
+**This is a quick and easy viral landing page that allows visitors to sign up, share a custom URL, and track how many referals they generated.
 The admin can see the full list of sign-ups and the number of sign-ups each visitor brought in.**

 =================